h2oai/h2ogpt/FINETUNE.md

 ### Fine-tuning vs Pre-training

 - Pre-training (typically on TBs of data) gives the LLM the ability to master one or many languages.
-Pre-training usually takes weeks or months on dozens of hundreds of GPUs.
+Pre-training usually takes weeks or months on dozens or hundreds of GPUs.
 The most common concern is underfitting and cost.
 - Fine-tuning (typically on MBs or GBs of data) makes a model more familiar with a specific style of prompting, which generally leads to improved outcomes for this one specific case.
 The most common concern is overfitting.
 Fine-tuning usually takes hours or days on a few GPUs.